 After serving in the USAF during the Vietnam era, Doc was discharged in 1972, and began dreaming of the possibility of manufacturing the magical instrument for other musicians to enjoy.
 During the next two years Doc was the Western Sales Representative for Moog Synthesizers and in 1976 registered "Octofone" as his brand name.
 He searched for a manufacturer to redevelop the vintage instrument to his specifications after playing it for years.
 This search lasted nearly 36 years, yet he kept his dream alive.

 Whereupon Doc met infamous guitar manufacturers Jean Larrivée and his son Matt Larrivée.
 A design was agreed upon and the new vintage Octofone Guitar was on its journey to be born.
-Jean began hand-building two prototypes, and as he made progress, the three of them began to hear the instrument’s beautiful harmonics develop, as if they were bringing a new spirit into the world.
+Jean began hand-building two prototypes, and as he made progress, the three of them began to hear the instrument’s beautiful harmonics develop, as if they were bringing a new guitar spirit into the world.
 They asked--What would it look like?
 What would it sound like?
 How would it make us feel?

 Watch the video and let the enchanting sound of the music speak to you.